 - Turn right onto Camp Morrison Road, the bridge will be immediately ahead.

-Cross the bridge and park your car.
-The trail can be found on the right side (west) of the road a few yards of the bridge.
-Opposite side of the creek is a private property: do not park your car near the fence before the bridge.
+Cross the bridge and park your car on the parking area on the right.
+A sturdy wooden staircase leads down to the creek.
+The opposite side of the creek is private property: do not park your car near the fence before the bridge.